 You won’t be disappointed as this plant is very attractive and also hardy (not frost tolerant though).

-Also called the Jelly Beans, this cute little succulent is a fantastic groundcover/ hanging plant that will turn bright red in the cold months but will lose a lot of its colour in summer.
+Also called the Jelly Beans or Pork and Beans, this cute little succulent is a fantastic groundcover/ hanging plant that will turn bright red in the cold months but will lose a lot of its colour in summer.

-Tough as old boots, the Jelly Beans will survive in most positions and soils.
+Tough as old boots, the Sedum Rubrotinctum is a perfect beginner plant and will survive in most positions and soils.
 They are not, however, frost tolerant.

-This super gorgeous plant is a winner in the garden, but will also grow well in big pots.
+This gorgeous plant is a winner in the garden, but will also grow well in big pots.
 It forms large rosettes and grows into a small tree in time.
-This succulent, unlike many others, is summer dormant and grows in the cooler months.
+Aeonium Arboreum, unlike many others, is summer dormant and grows in the cooler months.

 Tips For Keeping Outdoor Succulents Alive